Category: Uncategorized

 Conclusion

 Well, that was a heap of information.
 We hope you were able to find the answers to your questions about tiny home regulations in KY.
 If you are wanting to purchase a tiny house shell, but have concerns about it being up to code, browse our code compliant tiny house shell models.
-As tiny house shell builders, we ensure that each of our tiny homes are built according to the 2018 IRC so you confidently know your building follows Kentucky tiny house regulations.
+As tiny house shell shell builders, we ensure that each of our tiny home shells are built according to the 2018 IRC so you confidently know your building follows Kentucky tiny house regulations.

 For more helpful information on tiny home shells, check out our Tiny House Shells: Ultimate Guide, or read up on tiny-house regulations in TN.